Twoscope/moodle-report_completionoverview/README.md

 Install this plugin in the normal way via Administration > Site Administration > Plugins > Install Plugins.
 Drag and drop the zipped folder (or browse to it), select 'Site report (report)' as the plugin type and click 'Install plugin from the ZIP file'

-Or

-Copy the zip file to the reports directory within your Moodle installation using FTP and unzip the folder.
-As admin on your Moodle site visit Site Administration > Notifications
 # To access the report:
 Moodle admins and Managers set at a system level can access the reporting tool by navigating to Site administration > reports > Course Completion Report